-Perhaps your older friend/parent/parents have started needing a bit more support.
+Your older friend/parent/parents need more support nowadays.
 Perhaps you’re nearby so you can pop in from time to time.
 What happens when it’s clear that ‘popping in’ is no longer enough?

 Moving in together is a big decision.
-I’m relating the decision part of our ‘moving story’, not because it will be particularly helpful to you in itself, as every situation is different, but because we did learn an important lesson that was to help us from then on in.
+I’m relating the decision part of our ‘moving in together’ story, not because it will be particularly helpful to you in itself, as every situation is different, but because we did learn an important lesson that was to help us later.

 Marj had lived in the Potteries all her life and was surrounded by helpful neighbours and her sister who lived in Stoke too, but it was clear that they could not look after her in the long term.
 But Marj was set against moving out of her house, full stop.

 Her daughter researched retirement communities near her but Marj would neither consider nor visit them.
 A second alternative was suggested, where Marj sold up and moved into her son’s house while an extension was built adjacent to give her her own space.

 Marj was determined to manage and resolved to stay put while her worried kids gently tried various conversations over a year or so.
 In the end it took a new approach.
 Instead of focusing on the reasons why Marj couldn’t stay where she was, they shifted focus to the real choices available to her.
-They helped Marj list her ‘fors’ and ‘againsts’ for each option and let her choose.
+They helped Marj list her ‘fors’ and ‘againsts’ for each option and then let her choose.

 Marj chose to move in with her son.
 The clinchers were threefold; more of an input into her surroundings and what she did with her time, living with people she already knew (and not being ‘forced’ to socialise with those she didn’t) and being able to see more of her grandkids.
 The whole process from raising the subject to moving house took about 18 months.
 We can all of course relate to why she’d pick the option that gave her the most control over her new life.